-I’m not sure where to even begin with this post.
+I’m not sure where to even begin with this post on being kind.
 I know what I’m thinking, but how to get it into words?

 Why, as humans, do we allow others to get under our skin?
 Why do we even give a moment’s thought to criticism that is not constructive at all?
 Or, on the other side, why do we complain so much?
 Is there ever a time to tear someone down?
 Should we look in the mirror and examine ourselves before throwing that first stone?

 My kids and I were laughing at the email last night.
-They were getting a real charge out of the things that were said and I have to admit, I have found myself laughing about it since.
-I need to let it go now though.
-Focus on something more uplifting.
+They were getting a real charge out of the things that were said and I have to admit, I have found myself laughing about it since I need to let it go and focus on something more uplifting.

 It got me thinking of all of the times that something great happens and I don’t say anything.
 I’m usually pretty good to mention great service, make a phone call to a manager, or take someone aside and tell them what a great job they’ve done – especially in the service industry.
 Heaven knows they hear enough complaints in a day!
 So, maybe that’s my message today.
 The holidays are upon us.
 Let’s take an extra minute to be kind and lift people up as we go along.

 Retail workers, restaurant staff, bus drivers, cab drivers, etc are facing busier days with people who are rushed and stressed and possibly not as friendly or forgiving as they would normally be.
 Take a second and do good while you’re out and about.